Scroll

 The Lookout Mountain Conservancy was born.

-Today, we protect 1500 acres throughout 93 miles of Lookout Mountain, one of the most biodiverse regions in the South.
+Today, we protect 1500 acres throughout 93 miles of Lookout Mountain, one of the most biodiverse regions in the world.

 We preserve 119 acres of free public-use land: trails, parks and the largest urban bouldering park in the Southeast.